julienchastang/Unidata-Dockerfiles/ams2016/README/README.txt

 * 4.3.2.5 Edit `ldmfile.sh'

+  Open the `etc/TDS/util/ldmfile.sh' file the editor of your choice.
 As the top of this file indicates, you must edit the `logfile' to suit your needs.
 Change the

   ,----